Coconut Mint Rice – How to Make Pudina Rice With Coconut

 Can I make this without grinding the masala?

-Grinding the masala gives the rice a smooth texture and rich flavor.
-If you’re in a hurry, you can finely chop the mint and coriander, but the taste may vary.
+Grinding gives the rice its smooth texture and rounded flavour.
+If you are short on time, you can finely chop the mint and coriander instead, though the taste and texture will be noticeably different.

-It’s best eaten fresh, but you can refrigerate it in an airtight container for up to one day.
-Reheat with a few drops of water to prevent dryness.
+It is best eaten fresh, but you can refrigerate it in an airtight container for up to 24 hours.
+Reheat with a few drops of water so the rice does not dry out.
+I would not recommend freezing it, since the fresh herb paste loses its flavour after thawing.

 My Recommended Product:

-To get the perfect smooth texture in this kara chutney recipe, a good mixer grinder makes a big difference.
-I personally use Sujata Mixer Grinder for all my chutneys and masala pastes.
+To get the perfect smooth texture in coconut, a good mixer grinder makes a big difference.
+I personally use Bosch Pro 1000W Mixer Grinder for all my chutneys and masala pastes.

 It grinds quickly, handles small batches well, and gives that perfect consistency without heating up the ingredients.

-If you make chutneys regularly or love cooking south Indian dishes, having a reliable mixer grinder is a must in your kitchen.
+If you love cooking south Indian dishes, having a reliable mixer grinder is a must in your kitchen.

 You can check out my recommended one down below